RedisLabs/redislabs-docs/content/platforms/kubernetes/redb/create-aa-database.md

 ### Using OpenShift routes

-1. Make sure your Redis Enterprise cluster has a unique name.
-By default, OpenShift always names the REC "`rec`".
-You'll need to manually rename any RECs using Active-Active with a unique name and reapply [scc.yaml](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/openshift/scc.yaml) to the namespace.
+1. Make sure your Redis Enterprise cluster (REC) has a different name (`<rec-name.namespace>`) than any other participating clusters.
+If not, you'll need to manually rename the REC or move it to a different namespace.
+After changing the REC name or namespace, reapply [scc.yaml](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/openshift/scc.yaml) to the namespace to reestablish security privileges.
     ```
     oc apply -f scc.yaml
     oc adm policy add-scc-to-group redis-enterprise-scc  system:serviceaccounts:<namespace>